 Gold vs. Stainless Steel Coffee Filter – Which is Better?

-Metal coffee filters are extremely popular because they’re reusable and environmentally-friendly.
+Metal filters are extremely popular because they’re reusable and environmentally friendly.
 They’re either made of stainless steel or have a gold-tone layer on top.
 Unlike paper filters, these filters don’t alter the taste of your coffee, but choosing the right one can be a little tricky.

 Metal filters are free of dioxin, which is a common chemical, especially used in bleached paper filters.
 Stainless steel filters don’t react to the acids and antioxidants in your coffee.
 As a result, your coffee will taste good and won’t have a woody or papery taste.